Deaths from firebombing of japan

 The Deadliest Air Raid in History

 Should they land within Japanese territory, they could only expect the very worst treatment by civilians, as the mission that night was going to entail the deaths of .Incendiary bombs rain down over the city of Kobe, 4 June 1945.The official death toll was some 83,000, but historians generally agree that victims unaccounted for bring the figure to around 100,000 — overwhelmingly civilians.
 The city, once teeming with life and symbols of Japan's modernity, bore witness to one of the most devastating events of World War II: the firebombing known as .
 As the first low-altitude, massed night B-29 incendiary raid, against Japan’s highest-density city, it was especially fatal.FUKUOKA -- About 387,000 people died in air raids, including the atomic bombings of Hiroshima and Nagasaki, in mainland Japan toward the end of the Pacific .In a brutal attack nearing the end of the second world war, on March 9 and 10 1945, around 100,000 Japanese civilians were killed.
 Combined the dates, an estimated 1,400–1,450 Chinese civilians were killed.Before the war’s end, firebombs dropped by B-29s killed hundreds of thousands of Japanese citizens in more than 60 cities before nuclear bombs leveled Hiroshima and Nagasaki.In fact, the most destructive bombing raid of the war, and in the history of warfare, was the nighttime fire-bombing of Tokyo on March 9-10, 1945.
 Bathed in an inferno that turned night into day, Tokyo, the beating .The introduction of B-29s The horrors Nihei saw that night were the result of Operation Meetinghouse, the deadliest of a series of firebombing air raids on Tokyo by the United States Army Air .The Tokyo Fire Department gave the total number of casualties as 97,000 dead and 125,000 wounded, although historians 40 years later would argue that the death toll was probably twice that.
+Aerial inferno: The devastating firebombing of Tokyo in the closing stages of WWII.
 Air Force began dropping incendiary bombs on the city of Tokyo.
-The United States adopted a policy of carpet bombing Japanese cities as opposed to precision strikes.
 The two nuclear bombs that the United States dropped in Nagasaki and Hiroshima were ultimately different than what had been going on for the past 3 years.

 Firebombing of Tokyo